Put a Focus on Interactivity and Audience Engagement

-- Incorporate a live poll into your slide deck to get audience feedback, help guide your presentation, or to use as a quiz tool
+- Incorporate a live poll into your slide deck to get audience feedback, help guide your presentation, or to use it as a quiz tool

 - Use a couple of your slides as quick “quizzes,” ask the audience to answer, or fill in the blanks in your slides

 - Perform a demo and have an audience member participate in it

 - Divide your audience into small groups to discuss the topic among themselves and share it with the larger group afterward